ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
 - The functions `rand` and `in_circle` are defined from previous exercises.
-From `R=1000` two-dimensional points selected at random from `[-1,1]^2`, find the fraction that fall within the unit circle, and print your answer.
+Using these functions, code is pre-entered that creates a list `x` of `R=10000` two-dimensional points.
+Create a list of `10000` booleans called `inside` that are `True` if and only if the point in `x` with that index falls within the unit circle.
+- Print your answer.
 This proportion is an estimate of the ratio of the two areas!

 *** =hint
 -  Use your functions `rand()` and `in_circle((x,y))` are pre-loaded from previous parts.
-Using these functions, create a list of 1000 points, test if they fall within the unit circle.
-Store your answers as a list of booleans called `inside`.
 - Print the fraction that do fit inside the circle!

 *** =pre_exercise_code